Skip to content

 Circumstances for Strategy Discussions

-• New information on existing cases suggesting significant harm.
+• New information on existing cases suggesting a child has suffered or is likely to suffer significant harm.

-• Concerns about sexual abuse/exploitation, Female Genital Mutilation, or radicalization.
+• Concerns about a child who has suffered or is likely to suffer significant harm through sexual abuse/exploitation, Female Genital Mutilation, or radicalization.

-• Likelihood of harm from adults or young persons moving into the child’s environment.
+• Likelihood of significant harm from adults or young person’s moving into the child’s environment.

-• Death of a child with suspected abuse/neglect and other children in the household.
+• Death of a child where there is suspected abuse/neglect and there are other children in the household.

 • Children moving into the area with existing Child Protection Plans.

-• Likelihood of harm from child-on-child sexual assault.
+• Likelihood of significant harm from child-on-child sexual assault.

 Objectives